Objective

 Structure of a palm application

-First, you need to include your definition file(s) for the app and the system file(s) related to the APIs and data structures you use from the SDK.
+file(s) related to the APIs and data structures you use from

 #include "hello.h"